auryan898/Virtual-Browser-Gamepads/README.md

 ## Final Steps for Implementation

+0. Change entire setup to event based instead of polling based

 1. Create Host PC UI for choosing assignable players at the minimum

 2. Remove hardcoded value of 'ryan' from everything, and make it dynamic.
 Use a short 6-code UID